Student Accessibility Services

 - chronic medical or psychiatric conditions

-Additionally, SDS supports students who are blind, have low vision, or are deaf or hard-of-hearing.
+Additionally, SAS supports students who are blind, have low vision, or are deaf or hard-of-hearing.

-As a part of our mission, SDS engages students in becoming independent learners, fosters self-advocacy, and promotes self-determination.
-SDS also serves as a resource to the campus community promoting educational equity and innovation.
+As a part of our mission, SAS engages students in becoming independent learners, fosters self-advocacy, and promotes self-determination.
+SAS also serves as a resource to the campus community promoting educational equity and innovation.